 - Compile time parameters of programs

 - Deployment options

-- Documentation entered by the programmer about the purpose of the object
+- Documentation Entered by the programmer about the purpose of the object

 You must assign a subtype to each PCODE you create.
 The subtype defines the type of source the PCODE object represents.
 Subtypes allow you to track up to nine related text files as a single object.
-For more information on subtypes, see the "Subtypes" section in Chapter 3.
+For more information on subtypes, see Section 3.9, "Subtypes" [3-21].

-6.4.1 Progress Code Object Menu Description
+6.4.1.
+PROGRESS Code Object Menu Description

-The Progress Code Object Menu contains information about how Roundtable processes the object in the workspace configuration.
+The PROGRESS Code Object Menu contains information about how Roundtable processes the object in the workspace configuration.

-The Progress Code Object Screen contains the following fields:
+The PROGRESS Code Object Screen contains the following fields: